Life in Birmingham

 This collaborative and productive spirit and drive is what makes Birmingham stand out, and with 12 universities and over 185,000 students on average, the under 25s make up around 40% of Birmingham’s population, as the innovative and driven talent of tomorrow cluster to one of the UK’s most up and coming cities in the industry.

-An inclusive city, Birmingham Pride began in 2014 and has since awarded over £250k to deserving local community and support groups in the area, also cementing the district’s place as a diverse and welcoming city featuring a wealth of culture, galleries, theatres, cinemas and live music venues including the Barber Institute of Fine Arts, Birmingham Museum and Art Gallery, Thinktank, Birmingham Science Museum, the Ikon Gallery, The Jewellery Quarter, and The Royal Birmingham Society of Artists.
+An inclusive city, Birmingham Pride the first paid-for event began in 2014 and has since awarded over £250k to deserving local community and support groups in the area, also cementing the district’s place as a diverse and welcoming city featuring a wealth of culture, galleries, theatres, cinemas and live music venues including the Barber Institute of Fine Arts, Birmingham Museum and Art Gallery, Thinktank, Birmingham Science Museum, the Ikon Gallery, The Jewellery Quarter, and The Royal Birmingham Society of Artists.

 As film and TV productions worldwide look for new locations, space, flexibility, and sound economic sense, Birmingham’s position in the global market as a location and source of talent is growing.
 Put your career centre stage, Birmingham could be the best location scouting choice you ever make for your career.